nickjj/runninginproduction.com/tags/centos.md

 layout: "tags"
 tag: "centos"

-title: "Using CentOS in Production"
+title: "Websites Using CentOS in Production"
 description:
-  Podcast episodes and interviews filtered by the CentOS tag.
+  Podcast episodes and interviews where developers talk about the pros and cons of running CentOS on their servers.
 ---